basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 ## Bucket Types and the `allow_mult` Setting

-Prior to Riak 2.0, Riak created [[siblings|Vector Clocks#Siblings]] in the case of conflicting updates only when explicitly instructed to do so, by setting `allow_mult` to `true`.
-The default `allow_mult` setting was thus `false`.
+Prior to Riak 2.0, Riak created [[siblings|Vector Clocks#Siblings]] in the case of conflicting updates only when explicitly instructed to do so, i.e. when `allow_mult` is to `true`.
+The default `allow_mult` setting was `false`.

 In version 2.0, this is changing in a subtle way.
 Now, there are two different default settings for `allow_mult` in play:

-* For the `default` bucket type, `allow_mult` is set to `false` by default, as in previous versions of Riak
+* For the `default` bucket type, `allow_mult` is set to `false` by default, as in previous versions of Riak.
 * For all newly-created bucket types, the default is now `true`.
 It is possible to set `allow_mult` to `false` if you wish to avoid resolving sibling conflicts, but this needs to be done explicitly.

-This means that applications that have previously ignored conflict resolutions in certain buckets (or all buckets) can continue to do so.
-New applications, however, are encouraged to retain and resolve siblings with the appropriate application-side business logic.
+The consequence is that applications that have previously ignored conflict resolutions in certain buckets (or all buckets) can continue to do so.
+New applications, however, are encouraged to retain and [[resolve siblings|Conflict Resolution]] with the appropriate application-side business logic.

 To give an example, let's have a look at the properties associated with the `default` bucket type: